 Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet smelling incense, of flowers and white vestures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
 In such matters as these, Christianity claims no monopoly or originality.― The Catholic Encyclopedia and International Work, Vol. 13 (1907)

-The Theological Antidote for the Problem of Evil
+Theological Antidote for the Problem of Evil

 The creation of a Devil created a theological opportunity.
 The antidote for the Devil was to become a protected believer.
-You do this through supporting the religious construct.
+You do this by supporting the religious construct.
 This requires the individual to give up any spiritual exploration outside of the designated paradigm.
 This keeps them from encountering any ideas that would threaten your beliefs.

 More importantly, it mandates the believer to provide financial support while submitting to control of other personal rights.
 In some cases, this control includes the arrangement of marriages, how many children to have, etc. And, this control reaches into the culture itself.
 Thus, creating a self-policing practice.
 This helps maintain control at the least cost.